-Heavy Minerals Limited (HVY) is an Australian industrial minerals exploration company committed to increasing Shareholder wealth through the exploration and development of our mineral resource projects in Western Australia and Mozambique.
-HVY may also look to acquire other projects in the Industrial Minerals space that are value adding and complement our existing projects and focus.
+Heavy Minerals Limited (HVY or Heavy) is an Australian industrial minerals exploration company committed to increasing Shareholder wealth through the exploration and development of mineral resource projects in Western Australia and Mozambique.
+HVY may also look to acquire other projects, with a focus on Industrial Minerals that are value adding and complement HVY's existing projects and strategic focus.

-HVY has maintained a strong focus on advancing the Port Gregory Project (Figure 1) by improving resource definition and studying the feasibility of building and operating a garnet mine.
-In addition, HVY has improved the geological understanding at its Red Hill project (Figure 1) with the announcement of an Exploration Target whilst also undertaking work to better define the prospectivity of regional tenements.
+HVY has maintained a strong focus on advancing the Port Gregory Project (Figure 1) by improving its resource definition and studying the feasibility of building and operating a garnet mine.
+In addition, HVY has continued work to improve the geological knowledge at its Red Hill project (Figure 2) developing a program of resource drilling that will bring resource definition to the next level following the announcement of an Exploration Target in May 2023.